Wednesday's relentless rain causes issues for Roanoke homeowners, commuters

 "It's definitely scary and if you are going through this, we understand what you're going through."

-Despite the relentless flooding, the potential damage to her home and the heaps of bad news, Cuellar has found a way to turn this muddy brown water, into silver linings.
+Despite the relentless flooding, the potential damage to her home and the heaps of bad news, Cuellar has found a way to turn this muddy brown water into silver linings.

 "Were you able to get your mail beforehand?" this reporter asked.